CiscoAandI/up-bes-jenkins/playbooks/app_install/roles/vault_install/README.md

 vault_install
 =========

-Installs Docker on a RHEL host for use as Jenkins worker node within the BEaaS environment.
+Installs hasicorp vault on a RHEL host for use as Jenkins worker node within the BEaaS environment.

 Requirements
 ------------